Policies and Rights

 * BLET is currently the only eligible certificate curriculum.

-B. Financial Aid Probation - Unsatisfactory Academic Progress
+B. Financial Aid Warning - Unsatisfactory Academic Progress

-- All students who have been placed on probation and have extraordinary circumstances will be encouraged to meet with the FA & Customer Service Rep or the Student Success Counselor in order to complete an appeal in the event that they do not make SAP after their probationary term.
-During the probationary term, it is the student's responsibility to contact these PCC employees in order to add additional documentation if the student feels the appeal will be necessary.
+- All students who have been warned and have extraordinary circumstances will be encouraged to meet with the FA & Customer Service Rep or the Student Success Counselor in order to complete an appeal in the event that they do not make SAP after their warning term.
+During the warning term, it is the student's responsibility to contact these PCC employees in order to add additional documentation if the student feels the appeal will be necessary.

 C. Appeal Progress